osposweb/osposweb.github.io/DOCS-USERS-for-OSPOS-Printing.md

 ## Barcode Printing

 This feature don't need special settings, of course a printer must be corrrectly configured, continue reading for that.
 For how to print after, refers to the [DOCS USERS Getting Started: Inventory](DOCS-USERS-Getting-Started-usage#3-inventory) wiki page section.

+But remenber as we previously mentioned, Our recommended label printer is the Zebra LP 2824 Plus printer with 2 x 1 labels.
+Other customers have had success with other printers from companies.

 # How to printing